Yarroudh/segment-lidar/README.md

 - `algorithm`: algorithm to use for instance segmentation [segment-geospatial/segment-anything].
 - `model_path`: path of the model checkpoints.
 See **segment-anything** repository for models.
-- `model_type`: SAM model version [vit_h/vit_l/vit_b].
+- `model_type`: SAM model version [**vit_h/vit_l/vit_b**].
 - `device`: if **cpu** the prediction will use the CPU, if you have cuda, use **cuda:0** instead for GPU.
-- `input_path`: path to your input LAS/LAZ file.
+- `input_path`: path to your input **.las/.laz** file.
-- `output_path`: path to your output LAS/LAZ file.
+- `output_path`: path to your output .las/.laz file.
 The results will be saved in this file.
 - `image_path`: path to the resulted image.
 The segmentation results of SAM or segment-geospatial will be saved in this file.
 - `classification`: specify the class number you want to segment.
-This will limit instance segmentation to specified class.
+This will limit instance segmentation to specified **class**.
 - `resolution`: resolution of the image created from the point cloud.
 - `sam_kwargs`: refer to **segment-anything** for additionnal information.
 - `sam_geo`: refer to **segment-geospatial** for additionnal information.

 Please note that the actual version is a pre-release and it's under tests.
-If you find any issue or bug, please report it in **issues** section.
-The second version will have more advanced features.
+If you find any issues or bugs, please report them in [issues](https://github.com/Yarroudh/segment-lidar/issues) section.
+The second version will have more advanced features and fonctionalities.

 ## Related repositories